pkeffect/ComfyUI-Internode/README.md

 One of the biggest challenges in Node-based audio is the delay between changing a parameter and hearing the result.
 Internode solves this with a split architecture:

 1.  **The Frontend (Interactive Preview):**
-    *   The custom UI widgets (Mixer, Knobs) are written in Javascript.
+    *   The custom UI widgets (Mixer, Knobs, Studio Surface) are written in Javascript.
     *   They utilize the browser's native **Web Audio API**.
     *   When you drag a slider, the browser applies a digital filter *locally* to the audio preview.
 This provides **zero-latency feedback**.
 You hear the EQ change instantly.